Use custom integrations to send data via webhooks to LGL

 - 2. Set up a custom integration in LGL

-- 3. Copy the "listener" URL into the software service
+- 3. Copy the "webhook endpoint" URL into the software service

 - 4. Test the integration